yuliaiv-iv/racing-cars/README.md

 3. JS

 ### Description
-Control the car using keyboard arrows to avoid crashes with other cars on the road Ability to choose between easy, middle or hard level
+Control the car using keyboard arrows to avoid crashes with other cars on the road.
+An option to choose between easy, middle or hard level